pgliaskovitis/confabulation-engine/README.md

 Relation to other models
 ------------------------

-- The primary difference compared to vanilla language models is that confabulation uses the likelihood function and not the conditional probability function.
+- The primary difference compared to vanilla language models is that confabulation uses _**the likelihood function and not the conditional probability function**_.
 For example:

   Common trigram language model: Select w_3 that maximizes P(W_3 | W_1 = w_1, W_2 = w_2)